 A sewer line across Blacktail Creek is currently blocking fish passage.
-NRDP is working through the CLOMR process with FEMA to enable BSB to move this line with support from NRDP.
-This permitting process should be completed in 2022.
+In 2023, NRDP completed the CLOMR process with FEMA to enable BSB to move this line with support from NRDP.
 BSB and NRDP will establish a Memorandum of Understanding (MOU) for BSB to install the new line with materials purchased by NRDP.